sgryphon/hextiles/README.md

 ### Combining base tiles

-To combine base tiles into a tile group that fits on an A4 page, create a new document in Inkscape, import the needed tiles, rotate if needed, and place at the following locations:
+To combine base tiles into a tile group that fits on an A4 page, create a new document in Inkscape, import the needed tiles, rotate if needed, and place at the following locations.

+Note that these use geometric bounding boxes, excluding border width (the Inkscape default is usually visual bounding boxes).
+To change this in Inkscape use Edit > Preferences, and then change under Tools > Bounding box to use.

 * Tile 0101: x=5, y=5
 * Tile 0102: x=5, y=105